The Rediscovery and Reception of Gandharan Art

-The Bagri Foundation is delighted to confirm the dates of the 2020 Gandhara Connections 4th International workshop, which will deal with The Rediscovery and Reception of Gandharan Art.
-The workshop will take place at the Ioannou Centre in Oxford on Thursday and Friday, 26th-27th March 2020.
+The Bagri Foundation is delighted to confirm the new dates of the 2020 Gandhara Connections 4th International workshop, originally scheduled to take place in 2020, which will deal with The Rediscovery and Reception of Gandharan Art.
+The workshop will take place online via Zoom on 24th-26th March 2021.
+It is now fully available online here.

 Guest speakers include Dr Kurt Behrendt from the Metropolitan Museum of Art, New York, Dr Elizabeth Errington and Dr Helen Wang from the British Museum, Prof Muhammad Ashraf Khan from the Taxila Institute, Quaid-i-Azam University, Islamabad, Prof Himanshu Prabha Ray (Jawaharlal Nehru University, New Delhi) and Dr Shaila Bhatti (National College of Arts, Lahore) to name a few.

 All are welcome and places are free but please book by emailing: email@example.com